 4.1.1 upon the death of a member (natural person) or if a legal person ceases to exist;

 4.1.2 by rescindment of probationary membership pursuant to the provisions of Item 3.1.2;

 4.1.3 -by voluntary termination of membership pursuant to the provisions of Item 4.2;

 4.1.4 by removal from the membership list pursuant to the provisions of Item 4.3;

 4.1.5 by exclusion from the Association pursuant to the provisions of Item 4.4.

 4.2 Voluntary termination of membership is made in the form of a written statement addressed to a member of the Executive Committee.
 It is only permissible at the end of a calendar year, and requires a notice period of twelve (12) months.
+For personal members and alumni there is a notice period of three (3) months to the end of the calendar year.
 Termination of membership requires the written form.